all-of-us/workbench/api/docs/tools.md

   - `./project.rb list-runtimes`

 Advantages of writing tools
-- It can leverage much of the standard code base by being able to compile and call it
+- It provides a quick way to write a script that can leverage much of the standard code base
 - It handles environment setup, including authentication and database connections

 Disadvantages